router-protocol/cw-bridge-contract-template/Developing.md

   cosmwasm/rust-optimizer-arm64:0.12.6
 ```

 We must mount the contract code to `/code`.
-You can use a absolute path instead
+You can use an absolute path instead
 of `$(pwd)` if you don't want to `cd` to the directory first.
 The other two
 volumes are nice for speedup.
 Mounting `/code/target` in particular is useful
 to avoid docker overwriting your local dev files with root permissions.
 Note the `/code/target` cache is unique for each contract being compiled to limit
 interference, while the registry cache is global.

-This is rather slow compared to local compilations, especially the first compile
+This is rather slow compared to local compilations, especially the first compilation
 of a given contract.
 The use of the two volume caches is very useful to speed up
 following compiles of the same contract.